 - Email Links Allow: When you put a link or an image into an email and have the click or the open tracking turned on, then the click tracking links and the images will point to your domain.
 This tells the recipient email server that you are not trying to hide anything behind the links, and that you control the content of your emails.
 A few bad actors will use 3rd party link shortening services to populate the domains they list in their email content, and they do not include their own domain in those links.
 This practice is a red flag to spam filters.

 Steps for Allowing

 Reputation score calculation is automated based on the # of spam reports and # of bounces vs. the total # of emails sent.
 Gainsight email service is configured to maintain this at an optimum level by:

-- Bounces are added to the master blacklist maintained by Gainsight and we ensure future emails to that address are not attempted.
+- Bounces are added to the master deny list which is maintained by Gainsight and we ensure future emails to that address are not attempted.

 - Spam reports are added to the unsubscribed list automatically.

 The usual behavior observed with most Gainsight customers is that they start with a low score since their contact list is often initially dirty, but within a few outreaches, it improves.
 The problem is minimal for Gainsight because the recipients are customers and not prospects.
 The average reputation of Gainsight customers is 98/100.

 For more recommendations on Email deliverability and best practices, we recommend the guides published by Sendgrid.